ngholson/g4ScoreBoard/README.md

 --------------------------------------------------------------

+## Shot Clock
-if you are not familiar with the use of a shot clock in pool:
+If you are not familiar with the use of a shot clock in pool.
 ```
-a shot clock is used in most professional 9 ball tournaments. shot clock play is as follows:
+A shot clock is used in most professional 9 ball tournaments. shot clock play is as follows:

 	1. first shot after break is a 60s shot.
 	2. if player elects to "push" the incoming player gets 60s.